epibayes/labsite/content/authors/Rob-Trangucci/_index.md

 - Group 2
 ---

-Nina is a doctoral candidate in Epidemiology at the University of Michigan.
-She did her MPH in Global Health Epidemiology at the University of Michigan and her bachelors in Chemistry and Materials Engineering at Princeton University.
-Her dissertation research focuses on spatial transmission models of infectious diseases, the impact of clustered non-vaccination on outbreak risk, and the evolution of vaccine hesitancy.
-She is passionate about science communication and seeks to make epidemiologic research accessible with her [blog](https://knowyourvax.com/)
+Rob is a PhD candidate in the Statistics department at the University of Michigan.
+His current research focuses on developing novel Bayesian statistical methodology for problems in epidemiology, and creating tools to understand how modeling assumptions impact inference.
+He has also done research in survey methodology.
+He got his Master’s in Quantitative Methods in the Social Sciences from Columbia University and his BA in Physics from Bucknell University.